We have mentioned moving your prospects towards the appointment-setting stage a lot. By now, you might be wondering what exactly we mean.

 How did that experience help us to provide appointment-setting services and make progress?

 It takes more than one call

-Don’t even hope to bring your prospects and sales executives together on the spot, — especially if you decide to start with a cold call.
+Don’t even hope to bring your prospects and sales executives together on the spot, — especially if you decide to start with a cold calls.
 Time goes by very quickly and your prospects value every minute.
 Modern audiences hate wasting time on talking if they don’t see how it benefits them.
-You interrupting their routine with a call means they may miss out volumes of useful information or activities.
+You interrupting their routine with a call means they may miss out on volumes of useful information or activities.

 This is why we always start with cold emails.
 They let our prospects take some time to consider our services, look us up, read some Clutch reviews and by the time a second-wave email arrives, there is a high chance of them being interested in responding and even agreeing to speak with our sales executive.

 “Nothing personal, just business” doesn’t work in real life.
 There are two types of sales managers:

 - The Drone.
 Monotonous, by the book, recite the company’s value proposition instead of describing it.
 Mentions the advantages that don’t fit you because they couldn’t care less about adjusting the proposition to your needs.
 It is highly impersonal yet polite, sounds like a human answering machine.